 Work is force times distance

-The definition of work is that it equals force times the distance traveled while that force is being applied or
+A definition of work is that it equals force to overcome a resistance times the distance traveled while that force is being applied.
+The equation is:

 W = Fd